tensorflow/tfjs/README.md

 Not yet.
 We are planning to add quantization support soon.

+5. Why the predict() method for inference is so much slower on the first time then the subsequent calls?

+The time of first call also includes the compilation time of WebGL shader programs for the model.
+After the first call the shader programs are cached, which makes the subsequent calls much faster.
+You can warm up the cache by calling the predict method with an all zero inputs, right after the completion of the model loading.

 ## Development

 To build **Tensorflow.js converter** from source, we need to clone the project and prepare